 There are several types of thyroid cancer, both differentiated and undifferentiated.
 Papillary and follicular carcinoma are the most common and are often grouped together to be called differentiated thyroid cancer or well-differentiated thyroid cancer.
-Hürthle cell carcinoma is a subtype of follicular carcinoma, accounting for approximately 3% of all thyroid cancers [50].
-Other less common types are medullary carcinoma (4%); anaplastic carcinoma (2%); and thyroid lymphoma, thyroid sarcomas, or other rare tumors (4%).
+Oncocytic carcinoma (previously called Hürthle cell carcinoma) is a subtype of follicular carcinoma, accounting for approximately 3% of all thyroid cancers.
+Other less common types are medullary carcinoma (>5%); anaplastic carcinoma (2%); and thyroid lymphoma, thyroid sarcomas, or other rare tumors (4%) [36].